 Gastro is very infectious so ensure good hygiene.
 Wash your hands thoroughly after each nappy change etc and don’t allow your child to come into contact with others until 24 hours have passed since the last bout of diarrhea or vomiting.

 Unfortunately, there is no miracle cure to treat gastroenteritis.
 The most important thing you can do is to make sure your child has enough water and electrolytes (such as those found in gastrolyte types of drinks), as well as to keep an eye out for more serious symptoms, listed below.

 The hypothalamus in the brain raises body temperature as a way of fighting infection.
 If your child has a fever and is uncomfortable, you might be able to help your child become more comfortable by administering the appropriate dose of children’s Panadol (paracetamol); check with your pharmacist or doctor first.

 It’s okay to take off your child’s clothes to help reduce the fever; if you are unable to control the fever, see your doctor.
 Do not give a cold bath.

 Skin to skin is not just something we do right after birth.
 A healthy person who has skin to skin contact with an infected person with a high temperature can help regulate the body temperature.

 Important Signs To Look Out For

-If your child displays any of the following symptoms, contact your doctor without delay as your child may be dehydrated and / or require admission to hospital:
+If your child displays any of the following symptoms, contact your doctor without delay as your child could be dehydrated and might require admission to hospital.